 And I had fallen for it hook, line, and sinker.

 Jakob glanced over at me, feeling my regard, and I started to look at him in a new light.
 I’d been thinking of him as the strong silent type, but what if I was as wrong about him as I’d been about his father?
 He’d grown up in the MC world.
-How young was he when he’d first gotten involved with the politics of the bigger clubs?
-Had Liam spoon fed him a steady diet of paranoia and manipulation all his life?
+How young was he when he first dipped his toes into the politics of the bigger clubs?
+Had Liam spoon-fed him a steady diet of paranoia and coercion all his life?
 Taught his son how to toy with others?
 How to stand in the background and manipulate events like a puppet master pulling the strings of his marionettes?

 I leaned away from him, feeling sick to my stomach.
 Because it seemed…possible.

-I turned to frown out at the view beyond my window, setting my unease about Jakob aside for a minute.
+I turned to frown out my window, setting my unease about Jakob aside for a minute.
 There was still the problem of my apartment.
 If Liam was behind everything, had he ordered someone to trash it?
 Or had Redding and his goons done that on their own?

 I circled back to an earlier question I’d asked myself: who had the most to gain in this situation?
 By trashing my apartment, the goons would send the message that I wasn’t safe and that I should stop sticking my nose where it didn’t belong, but Liam…

 If Liam was anywhere near as manipulative as I was starting to think he was, then it was plausible that Redding had told him about his son showing up at the nursing home, and who his son had been with.
-Had Liam also been told that I said Jakob was my boyfriend?
-If so, what better way to get his son away from Magnolia and Kearny than by making him believe his alleged girlfriend wasn’t safe there?
-After all, Jakob’s response was to pull me out of Kearny and bring me home, placing us all right beneath Liam’s thumb.
+Had he also told Liam that I said Jakob was my boyfriend?
+If so, what better way to keep his son away from Magnolia and Kearny than by making him believe his alleged girlfriend wasn’t safe there?
+After all, Jakob’s initial response was to pull me out of Kearny and bring me home, placing us right beneath Liam’s thumb.
+My trashed apartment would ensure he stayed right there.

 My head started to spin.
-If Jakob had already suspected Liam’s involvement, he might have known Liam could be the one behind my apartment being trashed.
-And had brought me home because he wanted to play right into Liam’s hand.
+If Jakob had already suspected Liam’s involvement by then, he might have known Liam could be the one behind my trashed apartment and had brought me home because he wanted to play right into Liam’s hand.
 It meant Jakob could keep an eye on Liam while simultaneously making Liam believe that Jakob had no idea what was really going on.
-Because if Liam was willing to have my apartment ransacked, what was next?
-Having me assaulted?
+Because if Liam was willing to have my apartment ransacked, and maybe even go so far as to have Dr. Perez attacked, what was next?
+Ordering someone to hurt me?
+Or Gran?

-I could wait until we got to Kearny and had some alone time before I started demanding answers from Jakob, but with that last thought, there was one question that couldn’t wait.
+I could wait until we got to Kearny before I started interrogating Jakob, but the question of Gran’s safety had to be answered now.

 Jakob reached out and gripped my shoulder, dropping his shades so he could look me in the eyes.
 “Yes,” was all he said, and from the conviction in that one word, it was clear that he believed she was.